w3c/trace-context/spec/21-http_response_header_format.md

 If the `trace-id` value is invalid (for example if it contains non-allowed characters or all zeros), vendors MUST ignore the `traceresponse`.

+The `trace-id` field is an optional part of the `traceresponse` response header.

 See [considerations for trace-id field generation](#considerations-for-trace-id-field-generation) for recommendations on how to operate with `trace-id`.